TEACHERS' BLACKBOARD |

 Team visits

-Having evolved over almost four decades, our main programme now delivers the Maya and the Aztecs in one VERY full morning.
+Having evolved over more than four decades, our main programme now delivers the Maya and the Aztecs in one VERY full morning.
 We strongly suggest you write to us for full details of what we cover.
 We bombard the children with facts and knowledge, but in fun interactive ways.
+We guarantee you a genuine WOW DAY!

 To read testimonials from teachers and pupils on Mexicolore team visits, follow the link below...)
 To find a list of all schools we’ve ever worked in (and when), click on ‘Schools that we’ve visited’ (Teacher’s Page, Aztecs section).